August 1, 2014

 Then the announcer said, "The St. Louis Cardinals lost....
 And they became my favorite team.
 I ran upstairs to check the standings, and lo and behold, they were in dead last.
 There best hitter was a guy named Garry Templeton.
 They traded him for a guy who couldn't hit worth a lick a month later, and thus a new era of Cardinal baseball commenced.

-When I moved to Chicago in 1998 (on the very day that Jordan retired) I changed all my sports loyalties to Chicago.
+When I moved to Chicago in 1998 (on the very day that Phil Jackson retired) I changed all my sports loyalties to Chicago.
 It was just easier to follow the local teams.
 The one team I couldn't change was the Cardinals.
 There's no way a life long Cardinal fan can become a Cubs fan and I live on the North side.